connectrpc/connectrpc.com/docs/node/getting-started.md

 That's it!
-After you restarted the server, you can still open [https://localhost:8443/](https://localhost:8443/) in your browser, but along with gRPC-web and Connect, any gRPC client can access it too.
+After you restarted the server, you can still open [https://localhost:8443/](https://localhost:8443/) in your browser, but along with gRPC-Web and Connect, any gRPC client can access it too.
 Here's an example using `buf curl`:

 ```shell